What is Hunger Day?

 How to set up your own online fundraiser

-- Choose your donation target.
-You can e.g. raise funds for Hunger Day collection from the beginning of September to the end of October
+• Choose your donation target.
+You can e.g. raise funds for Hunger Day collection.

 PS.
 When necessary, see the step-by-step instructions!

-According to the rules of the Disaster Relief Fund, the collection expenses must not exceed 20 per cent.
-This means that at least 80 cents of each euro donated goes to an aid operation.
+The collection expenses of the Disaster Relief Fund must not exceed 20 per cent.
+This means that at least 80% of the donations are used for aid work.

 Yes.
 For example, people who have lost their homes in fires need help with necessary purchases, starting with a toothbrush.
 The Red Cross also provides psychosocial support for accident victims and their families.